James Callaghan: Other policies

-Despite its lack of Parliamentary majority, Callaghan's government was able to carry out a number of reforms in many areas (see Labour government, 1974–1979#Major contributions).
+Despite its lack of a parliamentary majority, Callaghan's government was able to carry out a number of reforms in many areas (see Labour government, 1974–1979#Major contributions).
 Callaghan relied heavily on Michael Foot, who was made Leader of the House of Commons and given the task of steering through the government's legislative programme.
-Among the measures introduced was the Race Relations Act 1976, which established the Commission for Racial Equality to promote racial equality, increases in pension and benefit rates, the creation of the Police Complaints Board, the expansion of comprehensive education, the establishment of a statutory responsibility to provide housing for the homeless, universal Child Benefit, the phasing out of pay beds in NHS hospitals, housing security for agricultural workers, grants to inner cities, and legislation to improve consumer safety.
+Among the measures introduced was the Race Relations Act 1976, which established the Commission for Racial Equality to promote racial equality; increases in pension and benefit rates; the creation of the Police Complaints Board; the expansion of comprehensive education; the Housing (Homeless Persons) Act 1977, which placed upon local authorities a statutory responsibility to provide housing for the homeless; universal Child Benefit; the phasing out of pay beds in NHS hospitals; housing security for agricultural workers; grants to inner cities; and legislation to improve consumer safety.

+In 1977, Callaghan's government passed the Aircraft and Shipbuilding Industries Act 1977, which nationalised the shipbuilding industry, creating British Shipbuilders, and the aircraft industry, creating British Aerospace.

-In February 1977, an easing of the conditions under which unemployment benefit can be paid to people who are unemployed as a result of a trade dispute was carried out.
-As a result of this change (one that had been recommended by a Royal Commission on Trade Unions and Employers' Associations back in 1968) “only those participating in or directly interested in the trade dispute are disqualified from benefit,” as noted by one study.
-In August 1977 a new rule was made (Statutory Instrument No 1037/1977 dated the 18th of June 1977) “under Section 23 of the Children and Young Persons Act 1969, restricting the circumstances in which a court may remand a person aged under 17 to a Prison Department establishment in England and Wales.”
+In February 1977, an easing of the conditions under which unemployment benefit could be paid to people who were unemployed as a result of a trade dispute was carried out.
+As a result of this change (one that had been recommended by a Royal Commission on Trade Unions and Employers' Associations back in 1968) "only those participating in or directly interested in the trade dispute are disqualified from benefit", as noted by one study.
+In August 1977 a new rule was made (Statutory Instrument No 1037/1977, dated 18 June 1977) "under Section 23 of the Children and Young Persons Act 1969, restricting the circumstances in which a court may remand a person aged under 17 to a Prison Department establishment in England and Wales."
 In Scotland, the Community Service by Offenders Act 1978 introduced provisions whereby offenders might, under certain circumstances, be ordered by courts to undertake community work as an alternative to a prison sentence.
-This legislation brought Scotland in line with England and Wales where similar provisions already apply.
-The Protection from Eviction Act 1977 “made it an offence unlawfully to evict (or to attempt to do so) any resident occupant, or to enforce the right to repossession other than through the courts.
-It laid down restrictions on the validity of notices to quit.”
-The Rent Act 1977, which applied to England and Wales, “laid down the means of fixing rents for controlled or regulated tenancies, and also for tenancies of housing associations or housing trusts.”
+This legislation brought Scotland into line with England and Wales, where similar provisions already applied.
+The Protection from Eviction Act 1977 "made it an offence unlawfully to evict (or to attempt to do so) any resident occupant, or to enforce the right to repossession other than through the courts.
+It laid down restrictions on the validity of notices to quit."
+The Rent Act 1977, which applied to England and Wales, "laid down the means of fixing rents for controlled or regulated tenancies, and also for tenancies of housing associations or housing trusts."